Table of Contents

 • Combination_BasedOn_Xreal.rst

-From the Unity menu, select EasyAR > Sense > Configuration to bring up the EasyAR Sense settings interface.
+From the Unity menu, select EasyAR > Sense > Configuration to open the EasyAR Sense settings interface.

 FillInKey